rust-lang/a-mir-formality/book/src/introduction.md

 as well as engineering for efficiency.
 Ultimately, I don't see chalk being sufficiently malleable for our purposes.
 -->

+# Why PLT Redex?

+MIR Formality is written in PLT Redex, a domain-specific language for working with semantics.
+Redex is part of Racket,
+a LISP-like language popular in programming language research.

+It allows you to write very high-level structures, execute them, and see what happens.

+I think it's sufficiently approachable that we can onboard contributors and grow the types team.
+I'm not sure the same is true of other alternatives.

+Redex also supports fuzzing.

 [rust MIR]: https://rustc-dev-guide.rust-lang.org/mir/index.html
 [AWS S3 team does to check their code]: https://www.amazon.science/publications/using-lightweight-formal-methods-to-validate-a-key-value-storage-node-in-amazon-s3